ECLIPSE

 RIVER

 Mattias Spee usually composes by himself, but his collaboration with Bea Álvarez Borque, who specialises in live electronics, is a notable exception.
 Together they made the piece River, which illustrates the journey of a river from glacier to ocean.
-For this project, Mattias and Bea used their respective acoustic instruments, piano and viola, as well as several electronic elements, such as synthesizers, samplers and live effects.
-After a 5-day residentie at Akoesticum Ede in October of 2022, organised by Windows of Opportunity, they premiered this piece at the Muziekhuis Utrecht.

 ------------